orielsanchez/cse15l-lab-reports/lab4.md

 After which I checked to make sure the status of my changes were what I wanted, by typing `git status<enter>`.
 After that I commited my changes by typing `git commit -m "test fix"<enter>`.
-Finally I pushed my changes to the remote git repo by typing `git push`.
+Finally I pushed my changes to the remote git repo by typing `git push<enter>`.

 ![commit and push](./images/Screenshot%202023-11-18%20at%204.24.04 PM.png)